Intimague/gamutvision/README.md

+This is my repo of Gamutvision where I may or may not be digging around in the code to learn a few things (dependent on free time).
+If you're interested in Gamutvision, please fork http://github.com/imatest/gamutvision.

 # Gamutvision

 Gamutvision™ is a gamut viewer and much more.
 It is a powerful tool for learning color management, exploring its functions, and proofing color workflows.
 With Gamutvision you can